Tuesday, September 26, 2023

 The museum had artifacts about people, places, Military Uniforms, School Uniforms, cameras of every shape and size, famous people from Lawrence County, Old Apple Computers, bicycles, quilts, etc. You just have to come to see for yourself.

-Our historian could go on all day and never cover everything in this build.
-It is loaded with information about Lawrenceburg.
-Well worth a visit.
+Our historian could go on all day and never cover everything in this building.
+It is loaded with information about Lawrenceburg and well worth a visit.

 A.L.
 Cantrell Lawrence Co Confederate Veteran